 20 Sources for Travel Writing Press Trips and Conferences 2019

 Want to travel the world and get paid for it?
-Looking for invitations for exciting international group press trips or curious about how to find a press trip for an individual media trip?
+Looking for invitations for international tourism board group press trips or curious about how to get hotel, airfare and destination support for an individual media trip?
 You’re not alone.
-These are some of the most popular questions I get asked as a travel writer.
+These are some of the most popular questions I get asked as a Canadian travel writer.

 Table of Contents

 - 20 Conferences with Press Trip Opportunities in 2019 and 2020

 - 2.TBEX Europe and TBEX North America 2019